University campus in Maryland

 Key Programs & Amounts

-Beyond state and federal programs, Maryland institutions offering web development degrees—from community colleges like Montgomery College to research universities like University of Maryland-College Park—often provide institutional scholarships and merit-based awards.
+Beyond state and federal programs, Maryland institutions offering web development degrees, from community colleges like Montgomery College to research universities like University of Maryland-College Park, often provide institutional scholarships and merit-based awards.
 Many schools waive application fees for applicants and offer payment plans to distribute costs across semesters.
 Students should contact financial aid offices directly to explore school-specific scholarships in technology and computer science, which frequently extend to web development majors.
 For more information on federal aid options and how to apply, visit StudentAid.gov.
 Those exploring related fields may also find additional funding through UX Design programs in Maryland and Software Engineering programs in Maryland, which share many financial aid pathways.

-Calculate Your Web Development Degree ROI in Maryland
+Web Development Degree ROI Calculator, Maryland

 Use our interactive ROI calculator to estimate your return on investment for a web development degree in Maryland.
 Enter your expected tuition costs, financial aid, and career goals to see projected payback periods and lifetime earnings.
 The calculator uses current salary data from BLS and tuition data from IPEDS to provide accurate estimates.